mautic/user-documentation/docs/points/points.rst

    * **Category** - Organize your Point Actions based on their goals, Campaigns, etc. For more information, see :doc:`Categories</categories/categories-overview>`.
 All Points accumulate on a Contact record, regardless of Category.
 There is one Points score for each Contact.

    * **Active and Activate/Deactivate at date/time** - Once you have a Point action, Mautic awards Points when a Contact completes the action.
-Points aren't given for unactive actions.
+Points aren't given for inactive actions.
 If you have target behaviors that you want to award Points for within a certain time period, you can set the activate and deactivate dates

    * **Is repeatable** - To award Points each time a Contact completes an action, select **Yes**.
 If you want to award Points **only** the first time someone completes the action, select **No** - this is the default.